Employment contract and international mobility

 Date of update

 Is working in France a possibility?
-If so, in what context and for what purpose?
+If so, what are its framework and objectives ?
 How will it affect the contractual relationship between the employee and their foreign-based employer?

 These are all questions that must be addressed before coming to France, to get a clear picture of how undertaking an assignment in France will impact on the employee’s employment contract.